ETEFS/FolderCrypt/README.md

 ## Cut down the development cycle
 Developing a driver is difficult.
 Developing a file system driver is even more difficult.
 If you want to create an engine from scratch, this may take a long development cycle and cause the loss of marketing.

+# Product Features
+## Implementing in kernel mode
+The core module of FolderCrypt is implemented in kernel mode.
+The minfilter framework is highly recommended by Microsoft.
+It is very convenient to intercept the file I/O requests and insert encryption module on file system stack.

 # Main UI
 <img src="https://etefs.com/foldercrypt.png">